evolvedbinary/hsg-project-wiki/Preparing-volumes-for-digitization.md

 for FOLDER in $(find * -maxdepth 0 -type d ); do mogrify -path "$FOLDER/medium" -format png -density 72 "$FOLDER/tiff/*.tif"; mogrify -resize 'x800' "$FOLDER/medium/*.png"; done
 ```

-Now that the TIFFs have been converted into screen-resolution PNG files, and the file & folder structure is in the form we need it to be, upload each volumes' images into the `static.history.state.gov` S3 bucket in the `frus` directory.
+Now that the TIFFs have been converted into screen-resolution PNG files, and the file & folder structure is in the form we need it to be, upload each volumes' images into the `static.history.state.gov.v2` S3 bucket in the `frus` directory.
 The PNGs will be located in, for example, `frus/frus1969-76v01/medium/0001.png`, and the TIFFs will be located in, for example, `frus/frus1969-76v01/tiff/figure_0637.tif`.